pokwir/National-Collision-Database-Analysis/README.md

 ---

-This repo contains my work on identifying data issues in the 2017 Canadian Collisions dataset, my recommendations, and my analysis of contributing factors to collisions.
+This repo contains my work on identifying data issues in the 2017 Canadian Collisions dataset, my recommendations for improving data quality, and my analysis of contributing factors to collisions.
+Where relevant, additional statistical tests are provided to support the findings.

 ## Introduction